-Standard not high enough, yet competing screens still fail
+Standard not high enough, yet competing screens still failing

-3 security screens managed to reach the 150 joule level but only two exceeded it and they both failed to protect against anything more than 200 joules.
 From our perspective it is very disappointing that the Australian Standard doesn't require better performance of security screens.
-In fact, in most cases, the word 'security' should not be associated with these screens as they fail to deliver adequate protection against one of the most common methods of entry: a well-aimed kick.
+In fact, in most cases, the word 'security' should not be associated with these screens as most fail to deliver adequate protection against one of the most common methods of entry: a well-aimed kick.

 Crimsafe Security Screens passed easily!

-We tested three types of Crimsafe product: our standard residential range, our heavy duty range and our commercial range.
+We tested three types of Crimsafe product: our regular range, our heavy duty range and our commercial range.

-Crimsafe Residential screen withstood up to 500 joules of impact energy in a singular impact.
-That's twice as good as any competing screen and 5 times the impact level the current Australian standard requires.
+Our regular Crimsafe screen withstood up to 500 joules of impact energy in a single impact.
+That's five times as high as the singular impact level the current Australian Standard requires.

-Crimsafe Heavy Duty screen withstood 700 joules of impact energy in a singular impact.
-Seven times higher than the impact level that the standard requires.
+Crimsafe Heavy Duty withstood up to 700 joules of impact energy in a single impact.
+Seven times higher than the singular impact level that the standard requires.

-Our Commercial screen withstood 1200 joules of impact energy in a singular impact!
-That's 12 times higher than the impact level required by the Australian standard and nearly 5 times more force than any competing screen can withstand.
+Our Commercial screen withstood up to 1200 joules of impact energy in a single impact!
+That's 12 times higher than the singular impact level required by the Australian Standard.

-Watch the videobelow with the sound up and you'll get a good sense of the enormous power delivered by a 1200 joule impact - an impact which Crimsafe successfully withstood.
+Watch the video below of the original 2009 testswith the sound up and you'll get a good sense of the enormous power delivered by a 1200 joule impact.